Cloud Computing Technologies Program

 Application fee: $40.00 (non-refundable)

 Full payment of tuition must be received by the Institute for Professional Development office before the start of the program.
-The tuition fee for this program is not included in the university's tuition package for full-time undergraduate students.
 The university's refund policy allows a return of 100% of tuition (minus a separate $25 registration fee) if the student drops the Cloud Computing Technologies Program by April 17, 2014.

 While access to most Cloud services explored in the program will be provided to students in class, there may be some Cloud services that are only accessible via the use of a student’s own credit card.
 Students should expect to spend a small fee to access these services.